tylerhassenpflug/-tylerhassenpflug/_posts/blogpost2.markdown

 ---
 layout: post
-title:  "Blog 1 - Welcome, Systems, and Automation"
+title:  "Blog 2 - Automation - What does it mean for jobs?"
 date:   2019-09-12 09:03:57 -0400
 categories: ENP-0162
 comments: true